Covasant-Hackathon/Chat2Fill-Application/RUNNING.markdown

   | Which Job are you Looking for? | which_job_are_you_looking_for? | Paragraph Text | No | N/A |
   | Are you a: | are_you_a: | Dropdown | No | [e.g., Job Seeker, Employer] |
 - **Server**: The FastAPI server runs on `http://localhost:8000` and responds to `/parse_form` and `/parse_html_form` requests.

+### 6. Future Updates:
+1. While our project gives multilingual support (namely Hindi, Bengali, Tamil, Telugu), right now, we provide this capability via Llama 3.2.
+If we proceed with this, we would utilize paid models, which are faster and can cover many more languages.
+2. We plan to integrate Text-to-Speech (TTS) and Speech-to-Text (STT) so that the conversation becomes more seamless.